-- 2. Open the latch and disconnect the display cable from the system board and place it on a flat and clean surface. - 3.
-Open the latch and disconnect the power-adapter port cable from the system board. - 4.
-Disconnect the speaker cable from the system board. - 5.
-Open the latch and disconnect the keyboard cable from the system board. - 6.
-Open the latch and disconnect the keyboard-backlight cable from the system board. - 7.
-Open the latch and disconnect the touchpad cable from the system board. - 8.
-Open the latch and disconnect the power-button cable from the USB board. - 9.
-Remove the four (M2x4) screws that secure the system board to the palm-rest and keyboard assembly. - i NOTE: I/O board, USB board, and heat sink are attached to the system board. - NOTE: After removing the screws, lift the system board from the top left and right sides of the heat sink.
-Ensure the connectors are released from the ports and pins on the left and right sides of your computer. - i NOTE: Place the system board on a clean and flat surface.

-10. After performing all the above steps, lift the system board off the palm-rest and keyboard assembly along with the I/O board, USB board, and heat sink.
+- 4. Open the latch and disconnect the power-adapter port cable from the system board. - 5.
+Disconnect the fan cable from the system board. - 6.
+Open the latch and disconnect the I/O-board cable from the system board. - 7.
+Disconnect the speaker cable from the system board. - 8.
+Open the latch and disconnect the keyboard cable from the system board. - 9.
+Open the latch and disconnect the keyboard-backlight cable from the system board. - 10.
+Open the latch and disconnect the touchpad cable from the system board. - 11.
+Open the latch and disconnect the front LED light cable from the system board (optional). - 12.
+Open the latch and disconnect the 4 zone keyboard cable from the system board (optional). - 13.
+Disconnect the fan cable from the system board. - 14.
+Open the latch and disconnect the power-button cable from the USB board. - 15.
+Remove the (M2x4) screw that secures the USB board to the to the palm-rest and keyboard assembly. - 16.
+Remove the (M2x4) screw that secures the left fan to the to the palm-rest and keyboard assembly. - 17.
+Remove the four (M2x4) screws that secure the system board to the palm-rest and keyboard assembly. - NOTE: USB board, and heat sink are attached to the system board. - NOTE: After removing the screws, lift the system board from the top left and right sides of the heat sink.
+Ensure the connectors are released from the ports and pins on the left and right sides of your computer. - i) NOTE: Place the system board on a clean and flat surface. - 18.
+After performing all the above steps, lift the system board off the palm-rest and keyboard assembly along with the USB board, and heat sink.

-- 11. Turn the system board over and remove I/O board, USB board, and heat sink. - 12.
+- 19. Turn the system board over and remove USB board, and heat sink. - 20.
 After performing all the above steps, you are left with system board.